mulicjasmin/personalExpensesFlutter/README.md

 4. Run 'flutter doctor' and if having error message 'Unable to locate Android SDK', edit User Environment Variables by adding new user variable with variable name: 'ANDROID_SDK_ROOT' and variable value equal to the 'android-sdk' path on you machine.

 5. Restart cmd or Power shell and rerun 'flutter doctor' command.
-If facing an error related to Android licences run the comand 'flutter doctor --android-licenses'.
+If facing an error related to Android licences run the command 'flutter doctor --android-licenses'.
 Accept everything you are asked for below, and by this Android tool chain is configured correctly.
 Ignore any other warnings stated below in terminal.

-6. You can use real Android device for testing your flutter apps, and for that please efer to the offical documentation on the Flutter webpage.
+6. You can use real Android device for testing your flutter apps, and for that please refer to the offical documentation on the Flutter webpage.

 7. Start Android Studio, click 'Configure', verify you have Android SDK installed, and please make sure selected item is the stable one with more than one characters in parantheses stated next to the SDK's name.